 Your knee will have a large, bulky elasticized bandaged dressing with a thin tube inserted at the surgical site during the operation and attached to a drain and suction device to prevent accumulation of blood around the muscles and bones of the knee.
 The tube and drain are removed the day after surgery, and the bandage is removed the second post-surgical day.

 The IV will remain connected to you for approximately 48 hours.
 Some surgeons will recommend the use of a continuous passive motion machine (CPM), which helps the knee regain flexion.
 The CPM may begin in the PACU on the day of surgery or on the next day.
 Members of the nursing staff will position you in bed and help you turn until you are able to move on your own.
 Regional anesthesia may temporarily inhibit bladder function after surgery.
 A catheter may be inserted into the bladder to monitor your urinary output.
 When a patient regains function, usually one or two days after surgery, this catheter is removed.

 In collaboration with you and your family, the the healthcare team will plan, provide, and monitor your care.

-Soon after surgery, a physical therapist will visit you with an exercise program to increase range of motion and strength in your leg muscles.
+Soon after total knee replacement surgery, a physical therapist will visit you with an exercise program to increase range of motion and strength in your leg muscles.

 The physical therapist will assist you in the following activities: